gshanko125298/Pharmaceutical_Sales_Prediction/README.md

 - date: the date in YYYY-MM-DD format
 - Customers - the number of customers on a given day
 - Open - an indicator for whether the store was open: 0 = closed, 1 = open
 - StateHoliday - indicates a state holiday.
 Normally all stores, with few exceptions, are closed on state holidays.
 - StateHoliday - indicates a state holiday.
 Normally all stores, with few exceptions, are closed on state holidays.
 - SchoolHoliday - indicates if the (Store, Date) was affected by the closure of public schools
-- .StoreType - differentiates between 4 different store models: a, b, c, d
+- StoreType - differentiates between 4 different store models: a, b, c, d
 - Assortment - describes an assortment level: a = basic, b = extra, c = extended.
 Read more about assortment here
 - CompetitionDistance - distance in meters to the nearest competitor store
 - CompetitionOpenSince[Month/Year] - gives the approximate year and month of the time the nearest competitor was opened